 Our programme for the issuance of ETIs is a real “all of Europe” offering.

 Last but not least, all our ETIs are eligible for private placement by accredited investors in Singapore and Hong Kong.
-And our ETI program is filed under Reg S in the USA.

 Other than first-generation AMCs issued by banks the iMaps ETI assets are secured. iMaps pledges the underlying assets to a security trustee who holds the underlying assets for the benefit of the ETI holders.
 This reduces the issuer risk to nearly zero.